apereo/cas/docs/cas-server-documentation/protocol/WS-Federation-Protocol.md

 ## Realms

 At this point, by default security token service's endpoint operate using a single realm configuration and identity provider configuration is only able to recognize and request tokens for a single realm.
-While support for multiple realms is not there yet, in general the underlying configuration and components should allow for that feature to exist in later releases.
+While support for multiple realms is not there yet, in general the underlying configuration should allow for that feature to exist in later releases.
 The default realm recognized by CAS is set to be `urn:org:apereo:cas:ws:idp:realm-CAS`.
-Registration of clients need to ensure this value is matches.
+Registration of clients need to ensure this value is matched.

 ## Register Clients